Cakeyan/SoPhy_Evaluation/rope.md

 **00712**

-How many hollow pulleys are there in the video?
+How many orange objects are there in the video?

 **00713**

-Is there any black rope in the video?
+Is there any gray solid pulley in the video?

 **00714**

-What would happen if the white sphere were much heavier?
+Which direction would the purple sphere move if the orange cube were much heavier?

-A. The white sphere would move down

-B. The yellow solid pulley would move up

-C. The purple sphere would move down

-D. The red pulley would rotate anti-clockwise

-E. The white sphere would move up
+A. Up

+B. Down

+C. Stationary

 **00715**

-What can we do to let the orange cube to move down?
+What can we do to let the yellow solid pulley to rotate clockwise?

-A. Increase the mass of the orange cube
+A. Increase the mass of the white sphere

 B. Increase the mass of the purple sphere

-C. Decrease the mass of the purple sphere
+C. Increase the mass of the orange cube

-D. Decrease the mass of the white sphere

 ----